meyerhoffl/Javascript_Bio/README.md

-This is an exercise for the Nashville Software School using jQuery to modify the bio page on the NSS website.
+This is an exercise for the Nashville Software School using jQuery to create an accordion file.